Dynamic Workflows: Advanced Example - Modifying the Schema Feature

 Avoiding Dropped Features - FeatureReader:

 This attribute tells the writer to use that feature as a schema and then remove it from the output.
-This can be an issue if you do any merging of data and schema in the workspace as the data merged with this schema feature would be dropped when written.
-For example, if you merge a schema feature so that it gets added to all the features in the workspace.
+This can be an issue if you merge data and schema in the workspace, as the data merged with this schema feature would be dropped when written.
+For example, if you merge a schema feature, it gets added to all the features in the workspace.

 To ensure this doesn’t occur, remove the fme_schema_handling attribute entirely so that the first merged data feature is not dropped by the writer.